College Factual by our College Data Analytics Team

 Bachelor's Degree Highest Degree Type

-There were about 64 journalism students who graduated with this degree at BYU in the most recent data year.
-Soon after graduating, journalism degree recipients usually make an average of $32,982 in their early careers.
+There were approximately 62 journalism students who graduated with this degree at BYU in the most recent year we have data available.
+After graduation, journalism degree recipients usually earn an average of $32,982 in the first five years of their career.

 More information about a degree in journalism from Brigham Young University - Provo